|

 Will

-executions really prove to be the deterrent that the supporters of capital
+executions really prove to be the deterrent that some supporters of capital

-because they are typically psychopaths or of such dubious sanity that they are
+deterred because they are typically psychopaths or of such dubious sanity that

 after the crime, as in the Hungerford and Dunblane massacres) Certain